Kristen Johnston: Career

-Johnston appeared in the sixth and final season of Sex and the City.
+Johnston appeared in the sixth and final season of HBO's comedy drama series Sex and the City.
 In the "Splat!" episode, her character, Lexi Featherston, an aging party girl, accidentally falls out of a window and dies (after saying, "I'm so bored I could die"), prompting Carrie Bradshaw (played by Sarah Jessica Parker) to reexamine her life.
 In 2005, Johnston was featured in six episodes of NBC's ER.
-She was cast as Patsy in a proposed American remake of the British TV series Absolutely Fabulous, but it was never picked up by a network.
+In 2009, she was cast as Patsy in a proposed American remake of the British TV series Absolutely Fabulous.
+A pilot was filmed but it wasn't picked up to series.
 She had a recurring role in the 2009 season of Ugly Betty, and had a single-episode appearance as a dominatrix in the second season opener of Bored to Death.